Efforts to make protective medical gear in US falling flat - NewsBreak

 Ohio awarded $20.8 million to 73 businesses to manufacture pandemic-related supplies, according to state data.
 Of 60 businesses that complied with a recent reporting deadline, more than one-third no longer produced PPE by the end of 2021.

+Cleveland Veteran Business Solutions, which received a $500,000 grant to get into the PPE business, made about 5 million surgical masks beginning in August 2020.
+It ultimately halted production in the face of cheaper imports and sold its machines this year, co-founder Taner Eren said.

+“It was surprising and disappointing strategically that there wasn’t support for a local PPE manufacturing industry,” Eren said.

-Dozens of businesses banded together to form the American Mask Manufacturer’s Association with the goal of sustaining the industry.
-But the group’s membership has dwindled as more and more go out of business.
+The business was among several dozen that banded together to form the American Mask Manufacturer’s Association with the goal of sustaining the industry.
+The group’s membership has dwindled as more and more go out of business.

 Association organizers say the industry has reached a critical point.
 They want the federal government to treat PPE manufacturers like the nation’s defense industry — entering into long-term contracts to perpetually replenish a stockpile for future pandemics or emergencies.